Understanding crypto stamps

 2 Short link

-Entering the short link shows which of the 13 digital versions is being used.
+Entering the short link shows which digital version is available.
 This link refers to the digital version that the purchasers received.

 3 Token ID